ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     module.exports = router;
     ```

-0. Add routes to the main module
+0. Add routes to the main module.

-    At the top of the main module, along with other `require` statements, add the two route modules you've created:
+    At the top of the main module, alongside the other `require` statements, add the two route modules you've created:

     ```javascript
     /* index.js */